How many times will you miss your sponsorship target?

 Sponsors do want more from you – more flexibility, creativity, and understanding of their business.
 They want research and insights, and a proposal they can use to sell internally.
 And, frankly, they want you to understand where your value lies, because more often than not, it’s not what you’re pitching.

 And why do they want all of this?
 They want all this so they can make the fan experience better for your fans.
 They want all this so they can leverage in potentially dozens of meaningful ways.
+They want all this so they can deepen alignment with their target markets.
 They want all this so they can get great returns across many objectives, many markets, and a long time-frame.
 In short, everything a best practice sponsor does to extract value from a sponsorship is also good for you.

 But make no mistake about it; sponsors aren’t playing with this hard-fought sophistication.
 They’ve got thousands upon thousands of options for sponsorship, and they’re not going to mess around with a partner whose skills aren’t up-to-date.
 They know that equates to more time, more resources, and lower returns.